 Figure 1 illustrates a course of action drawn using the nuSketch COA Creator.
-A layer metaphor organizes the Like acetate layers, each nuSketch layer interface. corresponds to some category of domain information, such as terrain analysis, enemy disposition, disposition of your units, and so forth.
+A layer metaphor organizes the interface.
+Like acetate layers, each nuSketch layer corresponds to some category of domain information, such as terrain analysis, enemy disposition, disposition of your units, and so forth.
 Switching between layers is accomplished by clicking on the tabs to the left.
-Multiple layers can be displayed at once, or hidden or grayed out as convenient.
+Multiple layers can be displayed at once, or hidden, or grayed out as convenient.
+Maps as backgrounds for sketching are provided by bitmap layers, which are registered against geospatial coordinate systems.